hbin/deprecated-emacs.d/README.md

 sudo aptitude install markdown
 ```

+##### 5. Rsense #####
+[Rsense](http://cx4a.org/software/rsense/manual.html) is a very smart
+code-completing plugin for coding ruby programs.

+- Install JRE: Both Oracle JDK and OpenJDK are supported.
+- Install Rsense: Download and extract the package to some where you want.
+- Setting for Emacs: Add RSENSE_HOME environment variable to your system.

 ### Bugs & Improvements

 Thank you very much for helping me at the [known issue list](https://github.com/hbin/dotfiles-for-emacs/issues?sort=created&direction=desc&state=open).